mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 (which you might have marked with a red stripe on the cable) facing J2.

-Fix: In later versions of the board, the silkscreen markings are rotated to match the KL25Z markings.
+Fix: In later versions of the board, the silkscreen markings are rotated to match the KL25Z board markings.

 ## Versions